gavinbm/The-Ecosystem/README.txt

   - Player can place ship and fire upon specific points on the grid
   - Currently assumes good input and doesn't check for outliers

+Class Info - On-going...
+  - Includes things that I've found interesting from my classes
+  - Currently just a diagram of how recursive function calls affect the stack
+  - Will upload my essay written to help new comp sci students (received an A-)

 Email - WiP as of 11/15/2020
   - Sends email from a static email address to given by the user (WiP)